 - Abt evaluated the reach and impact of First 5 LA’s RECO investments.

 - Results suggest broad reach and significant impacts of RECO across and within LA County.

 Many young children are overweight or obese, which can lead to poor health outcomes later in life as well as higher health care costs.
 First 5 LA, an independent county agency that helps prepare children for kindergarten during their first five years, funded diverse investments to improve children’s health.
 First 5 LA wanted to assess the reach and impact of the Reducing Early Childhood Obesity (RECO) investments in Los Angeles County.

 Results indicate that RECO investments reached over half of the census tracts in LA County.
 Abt also found that RECO reduced early childhood obesity across LA County.
 Looking within the county, we found that RECO reduced early childhood obesity in communities that received RECO activities.
-Additional findings will be released with project reports in summer 2020.

 - RECO Interactive Map and RECO Interactive Map User’s Guide

 - Infographic: RECO Community Level Impacts

 - Infographic: RECO Reaching Individuals, Communities and Policies

 - Reach Study Interim Findings Report – December 2017

 - Addendum to the Interim Report - Reach Study Updates